civican/legisinfo/44-1/bills/C-45/bill_text.md

       if, with respect to a loan secured by local revenues, the borrowing member fails to make a payment to the Authority under a borrowing agreement with the Authority, or to pay a charge imposed by the Authority under this Part; or

-      if, **with respect to a loan secured by local revenues**, the Authority receives a report of the Board under subsection (3) in respect of the borrowing member.
+      if, with respect to a loan secured by local revenues, the Authority receives a report of the Board under subsection (3) in respect of the borrowing member.

   **(3)** Section 86 of the Act is amended by adding the following after subsection (4):